-It is the recommendation of the Santa Rosa Fire and Police Departments that all residents and visitors be as informed as possible regarding disasters and emergencies within the city and county.
+It is the recommendation of the Santa Rosa Fire and Police Departments that all residents and visitors be informed and prepared as much as possible regrading disaster and emergency preparedness within the city and county.

 Once you are connected to these alerts it is critical that you follow all the instructions that are broadcast about what actions to take.